 To conduct a thorough investigation, an attorney often relies on a legal research tool to help.
 That’s precisely what LexisNexis provides with its extensive online public records search capabilities.

 LexisNexis uses the leading-edge search technologies to help you comb through the billions of records in its database.

 Any experienced investigator will likely tell you that public records data is often plagued with errors.
 From simple typos and misspellings to purposely misrepresented information, this “dirty” data can potentially unravel your case and stop an investigation in its tracks.

 LexisNexis developed a sophisticated system with advanced connecting, analysis and reporting capabilities.
 This technology can account for typographic errors and apply flags that warn of suspicious behavior, irregularities and “most likely” contact information.
 It can even seamlessly search for aliases.

 Millions of records are reviewed every year and augmented with standardized postal addresses, name verification/ correction and additional data quality enhancements.
-While it’s impossible to guarantee the complete accuracy of billions upon billions of the public records data points available via LexisNexis, you should get some much-needed peace of mind as a result of these data cleaning efforts.
+While it’s impossible to guarantee the complete accuracy of billions of the public records data points available via LexisNexis, you should get some much-needed peace of mind as a result of these data cleaning efforts.

 Now more than ever, individuals are putting their identities online.
 While this can be a fun way to stay connected with friends, it also provides valuable information to an investigator.
 That’s why LexisNexis public records searches include websites, social medial accounts and even the deep web to uncover information on individuals, and the businesses and organizations they associate with.